Derrick97/OSU-Mania-Star-Rating/README.md

  ```bash
 python main.py "C:\Users\oscar\AppData\Local\osu!\Songs\581729 jioyi - cyanine\jioyi - cyanine (Rivals_7) [Ultimate].osu"
 ```
-3. The terminal will display the metadata, and all the hitting objects are already parsed and stored inside datat structures.
+3. The terminal will display the metadata, and all the hitting objects are already parsed and stored inside data structures.
+You can add print code under calculate_SR() to see what has been stored.